What Should Your CV Include on College Applications

 Pre-College Programs and Summer Enrichment

 Our Prelum partners’ pre-college online programs are a wonderful opportunity to test out a subject without even stepping into a college classroom.
 Each course is taught through comprehensive, tech-forward videos featuring experts in the field.
-Whether it’s STEM, cybersecurity, finance or business, motivated students like you can test out any number of subjects while still in high school from schools like Georgetown, Rice University, Columbia Business School or University of Rochester.
+Whether it’s STEM, cybersecurity, finance or business, motivated students like you can test out any number of subjects while still in high school from schools like Georgetown, Rice University, or University of Rochester.

 They are an excellent addition to your skillset, plus you’ll receive a certificate of completion that also looks great on applications and resumes.